CoordinationsDAO/eternal-journalism/README.md

 Not deployed to Ethereum, yet.

-The smart-contract has not been audited yet.
+The smart-contract has not been audited yet, although there's no need for that as the dapp is focused on storing permanent data rather than moving money.

 ### Polygon